1010sachin/jquery_home_automation/README.md

 application is designed for a single bed/bath apartment, with controllable components like lights, temperature and curtains.
 However, the application can be easily extended to add more rooms and components.
 In order to add more components, modify the [json file](data/settings.json) by providing the details of the new component as per following structure:

+For instance, consider there is already a living room, defined in the JSON as follows:
 ```
-//Adding a TV in the living room
  "living":{
         "label":"Living Room",
         "curtains":{